The Arithmetic of Consecutive Polynomial Sequences over Finite Fields: Introduction

 Mullen and Shparlinski~\cite[Problem 31]{MuShp} asked for lower and upper bounds for the maximum length $L(q)= \max \{ L(\{u_n\})\}$ (possibly infinite), where $\{u_n\}$ runs through all consecutive irreducible sequences over $\Fq$.
 The only known result is a lower bound due to Chow and Cohen~\cite[Theorem 1.2]{CC},

 whenever $q \ne 3$; they also observed that for $q=3$, $L(3)=3$.

 The work on irreducible polynomials with prescribed coefficients might reflect that such an upper bound of $L(q)$ indeed exists.
 Twenty years ago, Hansen and Mullen \cite[Conjecture B]{HM} conjectured that for any $n\ge 3$, there exists a monic irreducible polynomial of degree $n$ over $\Fq$ with a prescribed coefficient.
 This conjecture has been proved by Wan \cite{Wan} and Ham and Mullen \cite{HaM}.
-Most recently, Pollack \cite{Pollack} has showed that for any $\epsilon > 0$, and all large enough $n$ depending on $\epsilon$, one can find a monic irreducible polynomial of degree $n$ over $\Fq$ with any $\lfloor (1 - \epsilon)\sqrt{n} \rfloor$ coefficients preassigned.
+Recently, Ha \cite{Ha} has showed that for any $n \ge 8$ and $0< \epsilon < 1/4$, there exists an irreducible polynomial of degree $n$ over $\Fq$ with any $\lfloor (1/4 - \epsilon)n \rfloor$ coefficients preassigned (the constant term is non-zero) when $q$ is sufficiently large depending on $\epsilon$; see \cite{Pollack} for a previous result.
 However, to search for consecutive irreducible sequences, we need to fix $n$ values $u_0,u_1,\ldots,u_{n-1}\in \F_q^*$ and find $u_n \in \F_q^*$ such that the polynomial $u_nX^n+\cdots +u_1 X +u_0$ is irreducible.
-Thus, the difficulty of the above work suggests that searching for consecutive irreducible sequences of infinite length might be inaccessible.
-Moreover, at the end of Section \ref{sec:upper} we give a heuristic argument to predict that $L(q) < 3q$.
+Thus, the difficulty of the above work suggests that searching for consecutive irreducible sequences of infinite length might be hard.
+Moreover, in Section \ref{sec:heuristic} we give a heuristic argument to predict that $q \le L(q) < 3q$, which is consistent with the numerical data.

 We also want to remark that it is easy to construct an infinite chain of consecutive irreducible polynomials over the rational integers $\Z$.
 For example, given a prime number $\ell$, all the polynomials $1+\ell X,1+\ell X+\ell X^2,1+\ell X+\ell X^2+\ell X^3,\ldots$ are irreducible, which can be obtained by using Eisenstein's criterion to their reciprocal polynomials and with respect to the prime number $\ell$.